Mike Brown (American football executive): Tolerance of off field conduct

+Brown also signed free agent Adam "Pacman" Jones during the 2010 offseason despite Jones' legal history while a member of the Tennessee Titans and Dallas Cowboys, including a season-long ban in 2007 due to a shooting in Las Vegas.
+He also signed undrafted free agent Vontaze Burfict in the 2012 offseason despite his legal history in college and high number of flagrant fouls while at Arizona State.
+Both Jones and Burfict in particular drew ire from fans during the 2015 Wild Card Game against the Pittsburgh Steelers, in which Burfict committed a personal foul on Antonio Brown, which left him concussed, and Jones got into an altercation with Steelers linebacker coach Joey Porter during the play.
+Both plays drew 15-yard penalties and ultimately resulted in an 18-16 loss in that game.

 In recent years, Brown claims to have rethought this approach.
 Talking about the team's second appearance on Hard Knocks, Brown stated, "We have a different team now than we had a few years ago.
 We want the public to see them.
 We think they're good people.
 We think the public will be taken by them, will like them.
 It gives us a boost."

 Brown has commented that the league's current attitude towards discipline is a change from a past "boys will be boys" attitude.
 Brown's father welcomed tailback Stanley Wilson back to the Bengals in 1988 after two drug suspensions.
 Wilson relapsed the night before Super Bowl XXIII and his absence in short-yardage situations affected the Bengals' efforts in one of the tightest Super Bowl games in NFL history that Cincinnati ultimately lost.